Covering Hypercube $mB^n$: Introduction

 Furthermore, in both cases, there exists such a polynomial $P$ with degree equal to the lower bound. \end{Theorem} As a byproduct of Theorem \ref{Sauermann}, Sauermann and Wigderson derived the best known lower bound, namely $f(n,k)\ge n+2k-3$ for $k\ge 4$ and $n\ge 2k-3$.
 The best known upper bound is $n+\binom{k}{2}$ established by Clifton and Huang \cite{Clifton}.
 They further conjectured that this upper bound is tight if $n$ is sufficiently large with respect to $k$.
 It remains an interesting open problem to determine the exact value of $f(n,k)$ for $k\ge 4$.

 In this paper, we consider a natural extension of their problem in which the Boolean cube is replaced by the hypercube $mB^n=\{0,1,\ldots,m\}^n$, where $m,n$ are positive integers throughout.
 Let $f_m(n,k)$ denote the minimum number of hyperplanes that cover each point of $mB^n$ at least $k$ times except $\bm{0}$, which remains uncovered.

+As a generalization of Theorem \ref{Clifton}, we obtain upper and lower bounds for $f_m(n,k)$ in Theorem \ref{main-1}.
 Although this generalization does not yield improved bounds for the Boolean case $m=1$, it places the problem in a broader setting that may be of independent interest.
-To study $f_m(n,k)$, we introduce new hyperplane constructions to obtain an upper bound and propose new polynomial techniques to derive a lower bound. \begin{Theorem} For $n\ge 2$,